 How do you actually do that?

-Download your free copy of Steal Like a Fundraiser: Innovations in Cause-Oriented Fundraising for Associations at http://bit.ly/2A4zvEs to find out, and pay special attention to the Woolly Mammoth Theatre Company case study (on pages 6 and 7) to see exactly how one organization makes EVERYONE feel like a rock star.
+Download your free copy of Steal This Idea!
+Innovations in Cause-Oriented Fundraising for Associations at https://bit.ly/3eu6ntm to find out, and pay special attention to the Woolly Mammoth Theatre Company case study (on pages 6 and 7) to see exactly how one organization makes EVERYONE feel like a rock star.

 Image found here.